Help for Today. Hope for Tomorrow.

-We are a nonprofit, but we also run a business.
-The Bread Project owns and operates a commercial baking facility that provides hands-on skills training for our program participants, creates meaningful jobs for our graduates, and delivers quality products to the community.
+We are a nonprofit and run a business.
+We own and operate a commercial baking facility that provides hands-on skills training, creates meaningful jobs for our graduates, and delivers quality products to the community.

-We offer affordable licensed kitchen and storage rental with flexible scheduling to help early stage food businesses grow.
-In addition to the use of our commercial kitchen in a desirable Berkeley location, our trainees and graduates are available to provide hands-on culinary support.
+We offer affordable, licensed kitchen and storage rentals to help early stage food businesses grow.
+Our trainees and graduates are also available to provide hands-on culinary support.

 John was severely depressed for many years after the death of both his parents.
 The depression lead to an attempted suicide.
 He was unemployed for almost three years as he worked to rebuild his life.
 When he came to The Bread Project, he wanted to further build his skills in a new field after having previously worked for over a decade in hardware retail.
 During the training, he was a mild mannered, and very helpful participant, who worked well with his peers.

 John secured employment at an East Bay Whole Foods Market (WFM) location in less than a week after he completed the Bootcamp.
 He was awarded “Employee of the Month” during his 8 month with Whole Foods and recently celebrated his first year with the company.

 Luc is an experienced professional with well over a decade of work experience in transportation and customer service.
 He was referred to TBP by one of our community partner agencies that supports persons whose job search is impacted by criminal justice records.
 He excelled during The Bakery Bootcamp and distinguished himself as a leader, supporting his peers and going the extra mile to spend additional hours after training to work with the kitchen staff and increase his commercial baking knowledge and skills.